wastoresh/azure-powershell/src/DiskPool/docs/New-AzDiskPool.md

 ```

 ### -Disk
-List of Azure managed disks to attach to a DiskPool
+List of Azure Managed Disks to attach to a Disk Pool.
 To construct, see NOTES section for DISK properties and create a hash table.

 ```yaml